clue1ess/xv6/explanation_xv6.md

 };

 trapframe is not valid when process is running in user mode as contents of trapframe are going to change.
+Suppose two processes are running, above KERNBASE, two diff kstacks and two disjoint set of pages(given by respective pgdir).

 userinit: